 Units at Saruni Mara

-Saruni has five, large standard cottages, where one can experience both the elegance and safety of a permanent accommodation with the thrill of sleeping in close contact with nature.
-The rooms are furnished with colonial antiques, Persian carpets and African along various themes (see room types).
-Each cottage has hot and cold running water, 220 volt electricity, elegant Italian bathroom fittings, polished wooden floors, comfortable sitting area and large bathrooms where the canvas front can be totally open to offer you an amazing "shower with a view".
-Each cottage has a large verandah where one can enjoy a unique view of the Mara plains.
-Saruni has a low impact on the environment thanks to the use of solar power and the recycling of waste.
+Saruni Mara has five, large cottages, where one can experience both the elegance and safety of a permanent accommodation with the thrill of sleeping in close contact with nature.
+The rooms are furnished with colonial antiques, Persian carpets and African artifacts according to various themes (see room types).
+Each cottage has hot and cold running water, 220 volt electricity, elegant Italian bathroom fittings, polished wooden floors, a comfortable sitting area and large bathrooms, where the canvas front can be totally open to offer you an amazing "shower with a view".
+Each cottage also has a large verandah where one can enjoy a private view of the Mara plains.
+Saruni Mara has a low impact on the environment thanks to the use of solar power and the recycling of waste.